-His Total Resources are \$14,525 based on
+His Total Resources are \$26,673 based on

-Socio-economic index of \$1,732.50 See pages 18-21 for socio-economic index formula Spousal deeming contribution of \$232.50 See pages 21-22 for spousal deeming formula.
-Summer deeming contribution of \$6,420 See pages 17-18 for summer deeming formula Government student assistance of \$6,140 See pages 14-15 for government student financial assistance
+Socio-Economic Index of \$1,329 See pages 18-21 for socio-economic index formula Spousal deeming contribution of \$4,329 See pages 21-22 for spousal deeming formula.
+Summer deeming contribution of \$14,595 See pages 17-18 for summer deeming formula Government student assistance of \$6,420 See pages 14-15 for government student financial assistance a.
+Post-Graduation Debt Repayment Assistance Program (PDRAP)

-Olumi's Total Resources are less than his Total Expenses by \$37,175, which means he has Unmet Need (\$51,700-14,525).
+Olumi's Total Resources are less than his Total Expenses by \$29,337 which means he has Unmet Need.
 The Faculty will advise him that he is eligible for both bursaries (non-repayable grants) and an interest subsidy on the approved student line of credit amount (repayable to the bank from which the loan is received).